Creating specifications for valuation and conducting programming work

-The back-end part of the website specification includes:
+The back-end part of the website specification includes the following:

-A few words about what this means.
-The website structure (or site map) can be expressed in a visual form using the FlowMap application, and preferably in the form of a table with a URL structure (routing table).
+A few words about what this means: the website structure (or site map) can be expressed in a visual form using the FlowMap application, preferably in the form of a table with a URL structure (routing table).

-The website data structure consists of logical units or models.
-Data can be of different types: short text without formatting up to 255 characters (string), any text without formatting (text), any text with formatting and the ability to place images (richtext), etc.
+The data structure of a website consists of logical units or models.
+Data can be of different types: short text without formatting up to 255 characters (string), any text without formatting (text), any text with formatting and the ability to put images (rich text), etc.

 Each of these models is managed from the CMS level.
-Describe the type of data that can be found in the model properties, the default value, indicate the values that can be omitted by the CMS administrator, confirm if the content of the field can be repeated.
+Describe the type of data that can be included in the properties of the model, the default value, and indicate the values that can be omitted by the CMS administrator, and confirm if the content of the field can be repeated.

-While preparing the specification, we must describe in detail the principles of cooperation with images and video files, which are mandatory elements of any website.
+While preparing the specification, we must describe in detail the principles of operation with images and video files, which are mandatory elements of any website.

-The website administrator should be able to manage the navigation structure (website header, website footer, expanded menu).
-This might seem obvious, but if this is not discussed, it may not be implemented in the CMS (Content Management System) or implemented differently than the customer imagines.
-Therefore, not only should the principles of website management be described at the general level, but also at the level of individual subpages.
+The website administrator should be able to manage the navigation structure (website header, website footer, drop-down menu).
+This might seem obvious, but if this is not discussed, it may not be implemented in the CMS (Content Management System) or implemented differently than the customer expects.
+Therefore, the principles of website management should be described at the general level and the level of individual subpages.

 Does the form send data to the CMS?
-Does it also do it in the form of an email notification?
-Or maybe it connects to an external system, e.g. Mailchimp or Salesforce?
+Does it do it in the form of an e-mail notification?
+Or maybe it connects to an external system, e.g., MailChimp or Salesforce?
 All of this should be included in the specification along with validation or authorization rules.
-For example, can a CMS administrator edit the content of a query that goes to the system?
-It's logical that he should not, but should we assume this, or should we pass it to programmers?
+For example, can a CMS administrator edit the content of a query that enters the system?
+It's logical that they should not, but should we assume this is obvious, or should we inform programmers about it?

 The Story bases its services and applications on Amazon AWS cloud solutions.
-In principle, every website uses EC2, RDS, CloudFront, SES.
-It is connected to external analytical systems (Google Analytics, Hotjar, Yandex Metrica) and sometimes to external data processing systems (Mailchimp or Salesforce, as mentioned above).
+In principle, every website uses EC2, RDS, CloudFront, or SES.
+They're connected to external analytical systems (Google Analytics, Hotjar, Yandex Metrica) and sometimes to external data processing systems (MailChimp or Salesforce, as mentioned above).

 Each of these elements adds or removes work for programmers.
 It makes the work shorter or longer, sometimes by several minutes, sometimes by several dozen hours.
 But the customer can only find out about this when they see the finished work received from the software manufacturer.

-Each of the elements described above may turn out to be particularly important for the project you manage, they could lead to you having to postpone the deadline, or even prevent it from starting.
+Each of the elements described above may turn out to be particularly important for the project you manage.
+They could lead to you postponing the deadline or even preventing the project from starting.
 What losses will you incur then?